HostServer001/singular/README.md

 ---

+## Future Ideas

+- More analyzing fucntions
+- File similarity feature , idk how but yeah :)
+- More Rust optimizations for data base read wirte also

+---

 ## Author Notes

 Singular is built as a systems-level learning project with real-world constraints in mind: performance, correctness, and long-running reliability.